 Maja on the beach at Hyam's Beach in Jervis Bay.

 Jervis Bay was a truly wonderful destination.
-It’ll always be special to me as it was the very beginning of my adventure, but the natural beauty here is so memorable on its own.
+It’ll always be special to me as it was the very beginning (and end) of my adventure Down Under.
+But the natural beauty here is so memorable on its own.
 If you’re planning a road trip on the southern coast of New South Wales, you can’t skip Jervis Bay!

 Have you visited Jervis Bay?
 What were your favorite spots in the area?